atricore/josso-site/src/content/getting-started.md

 Vagrant acts as a glue layer between different virtualization solutions (software, hardware PaaS and IaaS) and different configuration management utilities (Puppet, Chef, etc.).

-Docker is a an open source framework for developing, distributing and deploying so called Containers, middle ground between virtual machines and process.
+Docker is an open source framework for developing, distributing and deploying so called Containers, middle ground between virtual machines and process.

 It allows processes to be running on the same kernel as system processes, yet it uses separate runtime